-Vivendi is a group focused on media and content creation.
+Vivendi is a group focused on media, content creation and communications.

 Vincent Bolloré has been Chairman of the Supervisory Board since June 24, 2014, date on which Vivendi positioned itself as an integrated industrial group with the clear determination to become a European champion of media and content with strong positions in France and Southern Europe and international ambitions.

 In June 2012, Vivendi initiated a review of the Group’s scope of activity and undertook a strategic review of all its assets, concluded by a refocusing by the Group on its content and media operations.

 - Back in January 2012, Studiocanal acquired a majority stake in Tandem Communications, a European leader in the production and sale of international TV shows.

 - In September 2012, Vivendi and Universal Music Group acquired EMI Recorded Music.

 - Canal+ Group acquired the Direct 8 and Direct Star free-to-air channels in France from the Bolloré Group in exchange for Vivendi shares, a transaction that was also completed in September 2012.
 The channels were later renamed C8 and CStar.

 - In November 2013, Vivendi acquired from the Lagardère group the 20% interest it did not yet own in Canal+ France, a transaction jointly announced by the two companies.